 For some areas or countries, upstream operations, the PUMA Sustainability Team may decide that a full factory audit will not be conducted.
-In these cases, the Sustainability Team may instead require the factory to complete a selfassessment using the PUMA Compliance Audit tool.
+In these cases, the Sustainability Team may instead require the factory to complete a self-assessment using the PUMA Compliance Audit tool.

-Currently we implement a compulsory factory monitoring program for almost all T1 (product manufacturers) and core T2 (fabric/material/label, packaging, trim manufacturers covering 80% of PUMA's sourcing business volume), aiming to expand to non-core T2.
+Currently we implement a compulsory factory monitoring program for almost all T1 (product manufacturers) and core T2 (fabric/material/label, packaging, trim manufacturers covering 80% of PUMA's sourcing business volume), and selected non-core T2, warehouse and non-commercial goods factories producing retail store embellishment products.